Sylius/Sylius/docs/cookbook/administration/editing-orders.rst

 .. note::

-    The tutorial steps are done on Sylius demo environment under link: https://demo.sylius.com If you want to test if Sylius suits you or try the steps, do not hesitate to check it out by your own.
+    The tutorial steps are done on Sylius demo environment under link: https://demo.sylius.com If you want to test if Sylius suits you or try the steps, do not hesitate to check it out on your own.

 Impersonate as user and create an order
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~